jonasblixt/punchboot/docs/c-ref/wire-format.rst

 .. module:: wire_format
    :synopsis: Wire format, how data is serialized

-Thos module describes the "wire" format used to communicate between the user space tools and the punchboot bootloader.
+This module describes the "wire" format used to communicate between the user space tools and the punchboot bootloader.

 ----------------------------------------------